Continuation of 08.Turkey

 During my taxi ride I feared for my life because of the driving style.

 To get the visa was easy, done within 4 days, is valid 3 months and depending on the negotiation 30, 60 or 90 days stay in the country.
 We opted for a double visa to get in and out twice (75 p.P.).

 Crossing the border, easy, not as bad as you read on the internet, the only disadvantage, here you need a Carnet de Passage.

 And funny, here there is a HALF hour time difference, so 2.5 hours later than in Germany.

 A full tank (120l) for 5€ and food and drink, food is so cheap that we didn't spend more than 10€ per day, if at all.

 We got for 300€ in April 2019 the equivalent of 40 Mio Rial.
 That corresponds to 4 million Toman.
 You get Rial, all prices are written out in Toman (factor 10 less) and then you pay in Rial.

 In the lower part of Iran that consists of desert it is very hot, in the upper part that consists partly of mountains it is cool, the country has brought us into most different climatic regions, we had temperatures between 0 and 36 degrees and heights up to 2800 m.

 We met a handful of Germans in Iran, like-minded people, about half of them travelled the country to see the sights, like us, the other half was here, because you can live here almost for free.
-Because these people use the Taarof, which is lived here, i.e. the locals give you everything, pay everything for you, because you are a guest.
+Because these people use the Taarof, which is lived here, i.e. the locals offer you everything, pay everything for you, because you are a guest.

-We are totally fascinated by this country and the people, we are so positively surprised by the reality and will surely come back again sometime, this is 1001 nights, this is Persia and you can really feel it.
+We are totally fascinated by this country and the people, we are so positively surprised by the reality and will surely come back again someday, this is 1001 nights, this is Persia and you can really feel it.